nsidc/granule-metgen/README.md

 ### Geometry Logic

-The geometry behind granule-level spatial representation (point, gpolygon, or bounding rectangle) for a data set can be implemented by MetGenC via either: file-level metadata (such as a CF/NSIDC Compliant netCDF file), `.spatial` or `.spo` files, or collection-level spataial representation.
-On a finer level to dial in MetGenC behavior, attribute settings in a data set's .ini file are also adjustable.
+The geometry behind granule-level spatial representation (point, gpolygon, or bounding rectangle) required for a data set can be implemented by MetGenC via either: file-level metadata (such as a CF/NSIDC Compliant netCDF file), `.spatial` / `.spo` files, or collection-level spataial representation.

 When MetGenC is run with netCDF files that are both CF and NSIDC Compliant (for those requirements, refer to the table: